top of page

 How to Register for WorkCover Insurance in Australia: The Ultimate Guide for Business Owners

 If you hire employees in Australia — even casually — you need WorkCover insurance.
-It’s not optional.
-It’s the legal safety net that protects both your team and your business if someone gets hurt on the job.
+It’s not a “nice to have.”
+It’s a legal requirement that protects both your team and your business if someone gets hurt at work.

-This guide shows you exactly how to register for WorkCover insurance, what it costs, and how to stay compliant — without the overwhelm.
+This guide shows you exactly how to register for WorkCover, what it costs, and how to stay compliant — without drowning in bureaucracy.

 workcover insurance will cover your employees